Discover Panel and quick actions in Photoshop

 • Designed 4 high-fidelity prototypes for user research studies

-• Authored the feedback design pattern as a Spectrum contribution
+• Authored the feedback design pattern as a Spectrum contribution - the component now scales across Adobe product teams beyond Search and Discover.

 • Leveraged organizational and project management skills to establish the team’s first JIRA board and drafted the Search & discover team’s design process and best practices.